 2000, Dir.
 Tim Clark, 56 mins, English.

+A timely re-visiting – almost two decades after it was released – of the film’s influence and it’s relevance to today’s challenges.
 This episode crosses the country to examine how architects use ideas to change the way we live and think.
 We look at a crematorium, a law court, a public hall and two private houses.

 Print and image courtesy of the Australian Broadcasting Corporation (ABC)